-The AD7323 can be configured to convert a sequence of consecutive channels (see Figure 45).
-This sequence begins by converting on Channel 0 and ends with a final channel as selected by Bit ADD1 to Bit ADD0 in the control register.
-In this configuration, there is no need for a write to the sequence register.
-To operate the AD7323 in this mode, set Seq1 to 1 and Seq2 to 0, and then select the final channel in the sequence by programming Bit ADD1 to Bit ADD0 in the control register.
+The AD7322 can be configured to convert a sequence of consecutive channels (see Figure 44).
+This sequence begins by converting on Channel 0 and ends with a final channel selected by Bit ADD0 in the control register.
+To operate the AD7322 in this mode, set Seq1 to 1 and Seq2 to 0, and then select the final channel in the sequence by programming Bit ADD0 in the control register.

-Once the control register is configured to operate the AD7323 in this mode, the DIN line can be held low, or the write bit can be set to 0.
+When the control register is configured to operate the AD7322 in this mode, the DIN line can be held low, or the write bit can be set to 0.
 To return to traditional multichannel operation, a write to the control register to set Seq1 to 0 and Seq2 to 0 is necessary.

-When Seq1 and Seq2 are both set to 0, or when both are set to 1, the AD7323 is configured to operate in traditional multichannel mode, in which a write to Channel Address Bit ADD1 to Bit ADD0 in the control register selects the next channel for conversion.
+When Seq1 and Seq2 are both set to 0, or when both are set to 1, the AD7322 is configured to operate in traditional multichannel mode, where a write to Channel Address Bit ADD0 in the control register selects the next channel for conversion.

-Figure 45.
+Figure 44.
 Flowchart for Consecutive Sequence of Channels